CeraVe is not cruelty-free

 No, CeraVe is not certified by any organizations.

-CeraVe might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.
+No, CeraVe is not vegan.
+This means that some of their products may contain animal-derived ingredients.
+CeraVe might offer some vegan products, however because this company is not cruelty-free, it's recommended to avoid any products they offer even if they are vegan.

 Most brands don't publicly display their full animal testing policies.
 We contact brands directly with our questions in order to get their complete policy.
 If any brand states that they, their suppliers, or any third party test on animals, the brand is listed as "not cruelty-free."